Factory55/telegram-client/README.md

 ### Chat Filtering

+**⚠️ CHAT FILTERING IS CURRENTLY DISABLED** - All messages from all chats are forwarded to the webhook.

-The client only forwards messages from chats listed in `allowed_chats.txt`.
-This file can be modified while the service is running, and changes are automatically detected within 5 seconds.
+The chat filtering feature has been temporarily disabled.
+Previously, the client only forwarded messages from chats listed in `allowed_chats.txt`.

+**To re-enable chat filtering:**
+1. Uncomment the chat filter import in `telegram_client.py` (line 12)
+2. Uncomment the chat filter initialization (line 30)
+3. Uncomment the chat filtering logic in the `handle_message` method (lines 87-90)

-**File Format:**
+**Previous File Format:**
 ```
 # Add allowed chat names here (one per line)
 # Lines starting with # are comments